-Students with a medical condition or aversion who are affected by animals (e.g. allergies, asthma, respiratory conditions, zoophobia, etc.) because of living in close proximity to Emotional Support Animals should contact the Office of Accessibility Services.
+Students with a medical condition or aversion who are affected by animals (e.g. allergies, asthma, respiratory conditions, zoophobia, etc.) because of living in close proximity to Emotional Support Animals should contact the Office of Accessibility Resources and Services.
 Accessibility Services will work with Student Life to reasonably accommodate residents with disabilities who need accommodation when living in close proximity to Emotional Support Animals as may be required by applicable law.

 Rules and Responsibilities of ESA Owner

 Once the Office of Accessibility Services has approved the ESA, the ESA Owner must abide by the following rules and responsibilities.
 Failure to abide by the ESA rules and responsibilities may lead to sanctions including removal of the ESA from University Housing.

 - The ESA Owner must complete and submit to the Office of Accessibility Services the Request for Emotional Support Animal Documentation Form and the Request for Housing Accommodation Form, as well as the required ESA Health Documentation before bringing the requested ESA to campus.

 - The ESA Owner agrees to abide by all other residential policies.
 An exception to the animal policy made under this ESA Policy does not constitute an exception to any other University policy.